 A lack of technical knowledge, misunderstanding of the complexities of software development, and underestimating critical details can turn into expensive problems for the client at a later stage if they are overlooked at the beginning.

-7 steps to a successful remote workshop
+7 steps to successful remote workshops

 This framework has helped us run numerous remote workshops successfully.
 With every new iteration our team does, we keep perfecting it.

 Remote workshops require more focus and discipline from all participants.
-It’s simply not as interactive as meeting in person, and sitting long hours in front of a computer makes it easier for our brains to wander off.
+It’s simply not as interactive as meeting in person, and sitting for long hours in front of a computer makes it easier for our brains to wander off.

 To make remote workshops effective, the agenda should be tighter, and things are packed into a shorter time period – max 4 to 5 hours a day, down from 7,5 hours for in-person workshops.
 In one of our remote workshops, we decided to break down what would have been a one-day workshop into four 2-hour remote sessions throughout the week.

 Make sure to communicate the agenda at least one week in advance.
 This is a no-brainer for any meeting, but it’s crucial for workshops because the goal is to have a bunch of data and information to work with by the end of each session.

 Our teams have two agendas; one for participants and one for the facilitator.
 The former is a general one that we share with the calendar invite.
 The latter is much more detailed and plans out every ten to twenty minutes of the workshop.
 This way, the materials and resources are all in one place, and this also helps keep up the pace of the workshop.

 The agenda should account for details like introduction, lunch, snacks, and bathroom breaks.
 A rule of thumb is to secure two 2-hour slots for high-focused work in one day and have everything else planned in between.

 Workshops are most efficient with five to six participants.
 From our side, there’s usually a business development representative, a technical director, and a lead designer.
 From the client’s side, it really depends on what the project is about.